1/3 cup witch hazel (or 5 tbsp if you do not use coffee)

 Coconut oil, sesame oil, vitamin E, zinc and turmeric are all "sun" ingredients.
 Turmeric (a yellow spice you'll find in any supermarket) was used as a cure all in Ayurvedic medicine, but since those guys also believed diseases were caused by demons and that you can wish yourself not to age, I included it here for other reasons: #1 color.
 I prefer to look sickly yellow rather than zombie white (the coffee and cocoa are also here to improve the color). #2 according to wikipedia turmeric is used in sunscreens and to protect foods from sunlight.
 If it keeps a pickle nice and firm, hey, maybe it'll keep me from getting flabby!
 Now I'll just close my eyes and wish for eternal youth...

 Neem oil, witch hazel and the essential oils are the bug ingredients.
-Neem is a dark oil with a smell somewhere between garlic and peanuts.
+Neem is a potent, dark oil which in this diluted form is safe (and good for) your skin, but it should be avoided during pregnancy.
+Neem has a distinctive smell somewhere between garlic and peanuts.
 Unpleasant at first, but it grows on you.
 It's kind of comforting, like the smell of farts under bed covers.

 Xanthan gum is necessary for three reasons: it thickens the lotion so it will not run all over when you try to apply it.
 It stabilizes the emulsion (keeps the water from separating), and it keeps the zinc oxide suspended in the lotion.
 Don't be fooled by the small quantity required: you need it.